Governance

 NOTICES

 Section 1.
 Generally.
 Every Member of this Association shall furnish an address to which all notices and communications may be sent by mail or otherwise.
 The sending of any such notice or communication to the address so furnished, or if no such address shall be furnished, to the last known address, shall constitute proper service thereof.
-Notice may also be given by email, mail, telephone or facsimile provided that such information has been furnished by the Member and any such notice by telephone, facsimile or confirmed receipt email shall constitute proper service to that Member.
+Notice may also be given given by email, mail, telephone or facsimile provided that such information has been furnished by the Member and any such notice by telephone, facsimile or confirmed receipt email shall constitute proper service to that Member.
 It shall be the duty of each Member to update his or her contact information.

 Section 2.
 Waiver.
 Whenever any notice is required to be given under the provisions of the statutes or of this Association’s Certificate of Incorporation or of these By-laws, a waiver thereof in writing signed by the person entitled to said notice, whether before or after the time stated therein, shall be deemed equivalent thereto.